-Tournaments will take place in regions established by OASL (see map).
+Tournaments will take place in regions originally established by OASL.
 Due to the number of schools participating within a region it may be necessary for a region to be subdivided.
 Subdivision of a region will be overseen by the Executive Committee.
+An effort is made to reduce the number of teams at regional meets so as not to overwhelm regional managers.
+Regions may fluctuate from year to year.